UKGovernmentBEIS/MEES-Test-Automation/Documentation/Accessibility.md

+# Accessibility Testing Guide

+This guide explains how to write automated accessibility tests using the `AccessibilityUtilities` class.

+## Overview

+The framework uses **axe-core** integrated with Playwright to automatically detect accessibility violations against WCAG 2.1 AA standards.

-# WCAG 2.1 AA Accessibility Coverage
+## WCAG 2.1 AA Coverage

-## ✅ Fully Automatable with axe-core
+### ✅ Fully Automatable with axe-core

 | **SC** | **Description** | **axe-core Coverage** |
 |--------|-----------------|------------------------|